Disane87/threads-api-tester/README.md

 Or if you use Visual Studio Code, hit `F5`.

+> [!IMPORTANT]
+> Never share these access tokens with anyone!
+This script runs only on your end and your tokens will never leave your system, only when you do!

 ## The result
 After a getting the auth code to the callback endpoint you should see this page:
 ![Example Page](./docs/example_page.jpeg "Example Page")

 You also have the ability to post a test post to ensure everything is working.